usnistgov/scapval/README.md

 SCAPVal is a Java Command Line Application that provides information about whether SCAP content conforms to conventions and recommendations outlined in [NIST Special Publication 800-126 Rev.4], The Technical Specification for the Security Content Automation Protocol (SCAP).
-With support for SCAP 1.2, 1.3, and 1.4
+With support for SCAP 1.2, 1.3, and 1.4.
+SCAP 1.4 validates embedded OVAL against OVAL 5.12.3, resolved offline from locally bundled schemas.

 This repository contains the Security Content Automation Protocol Validator (SCAPVal) tool along with several required Java modules.